Academics » Exceptional Children

 PARENTAL RIGHTS REGARDING SECTION 504 OF THE REHABILITATION ACT OF 1973

 LLCA is committed to complying with federal law and Section 504 of the Rehabilitation Act of 1973, which ensures a free and appropriate education to each student with a disability.
 Under the Act, anyone who has a physical or mental impairment that substantially limits a major life activity may be considered handicapped.
-The school has responsibilities to identify, evaluate and provide appropriate education services for all students eligible as having a disability under Section 504.
+The school has responsibilities to identify, evaluate, and provide appropriate education services for all students eligible as having a disability under Section 504.
 Parents are entitled to be fully informed of decisions regarding their child’s education and to be advised of those rights to challenge any of the decisions.

 Parents have a right to: